sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Priority inversion and how to avoid it
 - Choosing between a superloop, an RTOS, and an event-driven design

-**Worked example:** the same device firmware written first as a superloop and then as a set of RTOS tasks, with the timing behavior of both compared.
+**Worked example:** the same device firmware written first as a superloop and then as a set of FreeRTOS tasks running under the simulator, with the timing behavior of both compared.

 [🗒️Lecture Notes (HTML)](../files/c/Week_54_Real_Time_Operating_Systems.html)

 ---

 ### Week 55: Embedded Debugging and Testing
-- On-chip debugging over JTAG and SWD with a hardware debugger
+- Source-level debugging of a running image with GDB attached to the simulator's gdb server
 - Tracing on constrained targets: semihosting, logging, and trace buffers
 - Hardware abstraction layers that make firmware testable on a host
-- Host-side unit tests and hardware-in-the-loop testing
+- Host-side unit tests and simulator-in-the-loop testing
-- Observing timing with a logic analyzer and an oscilloscope
+- Observing timing and peripheral traffic with simulator tracing and instruction counting

-**Worked example:** the week 50 driver refactored behind a hardware abstraction layer, unit-tested on the host, and then stepped through on real hardware over SWD.
+**Worked example:** the week 50 driver refactored behind a hardware abstraction layer, unit-tested on the host, and then stepped through inside the simulator under GDB.

 [🗒️Lecture Notes (HTML)](../files/c/Week_55_Embedded_Debugging_and_Testing.html)